 I'm always amazed how you can create the most delicious morsels with just a few ingredients.

 All you need is 3 ingredients and a blender.
 Friends, you can make this low carb blueberry heaven with your eyes closed!

 - Coconut cream.
 Comes in a can/tin.
-There’s 2 varieties that work here.
-Either buy coconut cream OR coconut milk, which is slightly lower in fat.
-If you get coconut milk (and I’m not talking about the milk in a tetra pak here), keep the can in the fridge, it will separate into a firm top layer and a liquid bottom layer.
+There's 2 varieties that work here.
+Either buy coconut cream OR coconut milk.
+If you get coconut milk (and I'm not talking about the milk in a tetra pak here), keep the can in the fridge, it will separate into a firm top layer and a liquid bottom layer.
 You want to use the creamy top layer for this recipe.

 - Blueberries.
 I used frozen, because they're cheaper and we always seem have a bag in the freezer.
 Using fresh blueberries should work equally well though.

 - Stevia.
 8 drops do the trick - it's the equivalent sweetness to 2 teaspoons of sugar.
 Or, use powdered erythritol or allulose.

 - Put the coconut cream, blueberries and stevia drops in a bowl or blender and blend until smooth.
 I used this high speed blender, but a stick blender will do the job too.

 - Fill into ice cube trays (silicone trays work best) and freeze until set, around 1 hour.